CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What arithmetic operators (+,*,-,/) can be used on lists in Python?
 What do they do?
 #### What is the purpose of the in and not in membership operators in Python?
 #### What does the + operator mean when used with strings in Python?
+     With the + operator we explicitly concanate strings.
+     ex: return "my house" + "is" + "thebest" will result in "my houseisthebest"
 #### Explain f strings in Python?
     f strings or Literal String Interpolation is a new way in python3 to make string interpolation simpler.
 The string itself can be formatted in much the same way that you would with str.format().
 F-strings provide a concise and convenient way to embed python expressions inside string literals for formatting.
 To create and f string you need to prefix the string with the letter f for ex.(f"This is an f string with {name}") where the {name} works similar to string formatting.
 If name is declared somewhere in our code, we can just refer to it.
 F-strings are faster than the two most commonly used string formatting mechanisms, which are % formatting and str.format().
 #### Name 4 iterable types in Python!